A Semi-Analytic Algorithm for Constructing Lower Dimensional Elliptic Tori in Planetary Systems: Formal Algorithm

-Taking a more practical attitude, we may rely on the fact that the set of good frequencies, according to the theory, has Lebesgue measure close to one, so that the case of frequencies which are resonant at some finite order occurs with very low probability.
+The second remark is that we may take a more practical attitude, relying on the fact that the set of good frequencies, according to the theory, has Lebesgue measure close to one, so that the case of frequencies which are resonant at some finite order occurs with very low probability.
 Thus, we just make a choice of the initial frequencies and proceed with the construction, checking at every order that the non-resonance conditions that we need at that order are fulfilled.
 We emphasize that the most extended resonant regions are those of low order, so that it is not very difficult to check initially that the chosen frequencies will likely be good enough.
-It may happen, of course, that the whole procedure must be restarted with different frequencies, but we expect that this will rarely occur.
-However, since the size of the perturbation is expected to decrease geometrically, we may confidently expect that the probability of failure will decrease, too.
-This is confirmed by the actual calculations.
+It may happen, of course, that the whole procedure must be restarted with different frequencies, but this case is reasonably expected to occur only rarely.
+For, since the size of the perturbation is expected to decrease geometrically, we may confidently expect that the probability of failure will decrease, too.
+This is actually confirmed by the calculations we have done.

 When $R$ steps have been made, in principle we can apply the theorem to a small neighborhood of the calculated frequencies by choosing a suitable initial ball around the frequencies approximated at that step.